ChrisADR/installer/README.md

 ## Use cases

-Given the multiple configuration cases, stager focuses on the installation of systems based on amd64.
+Given the multiple configuration cases, installer focuses on the installation of systems based on amd64.
 It will be designed to follow most sections from the Gentoo Handbook.

-Stager needs to accomplish two use cases needed by developers and new users when installin Gentoo.
+Installer needs to accomplish two use cases needed by developers and new users when installin Gentoo.

 * They need to be able to create a custom _stageX_ tarball given a current installation.
 * They need to be able to create a custom _stageX_ tarball from scratch.